yeti-switch/doc/docs/en/yeti-ui-routing.rst

     .. _dialpeer_prefix:

     Prefix
         This field is used for setting prefix for filtering dialpeers by destination number (number B). *Dialpeer* will be selected to the list of possible dialpeers for call routing only in case of matching this *Prefix* with first symbols of destination number.
-Under buttom of this field information about according :ref:`Network Prefix <network_prefixes>` record (if any) is shown.
+Under bottom of this field information about according :ref:`Network Prefix <network_prefixes>` record (if any) is shown.
 In case if two or more dialpeers from one :ref:`Vendor <contractors>` will match the destination number by this parameter (prefix) only one *Dialpeer* will be selected for call routing on the basis longest prefix match algorithm.
     Dst number min length
         Minimum length of number for this *Dialpeer*.
 Dialpeer won't be chosen to the list of routing for the call where destination number (number B) length is less than value of this field.
     Dst number max length